mjuenema/bitstring/README.rst

   module is missing from MicroPython.
 * Copied code from ``Error()`` class into derived classes to work-around ``TypeError: multiple bases have instance lay-out conflict`` problem.
+* MicroPython does not support slices with step not equal 1.
+  ``NotImplementedError: only slices with step=1 (aka None) are supported``.
 * All related unit tests have been removed.
 The other tests use MicroPython instead of CPython.
 * I also added ``.travis.yml`` for testing on <https://travis-ci.org/>